CDCgov/wastewater-informed-covid-forecasting/batch/README.md

 To save you writing this all out by hand, `setup_job.py` loops over all the values of `{config_index}` in `input/config/eval/example_eval_config.yaml`, creating tasks for each one.

 #### Model fitting
 Let's run `setup_job.py` to create a model fitting job and its constituent tasks.
 We'll name it `my-demo-fit-job` and have it run on the `wastewater-demo-pool` we just created.
 We'll use our local copy of the example configuration file (`example_eval_config.yaml`) and the corresponding copy of it Blob storage container `wastewater-input`.

+> [!CAUTION]
-Note that these must be identical, or the pipeline may error or behave unexpectedly.
+> Make sure your local and remote config files are identical.
+Otherwise, the pipeline may error or behave unexpectedly.
+We may deduplicate the configs in a future refactor.

 ```bash
 python3 batch/setup_job.py input/config/eval/example_eval_config.yaml fit my-demo-fit-job wastewater-demo-pool